Nyazura: History

+In 2023, there was a land dispute involving territorial boundaries between two of the local chiefs, Chief Makoni and Chief Chiduku and their respective populations.

+Economy

-Nyazura boasts of a hotel and a post office.
+Nyazura has a hotel and a post office.
 It also has two service stations and a shopping mall.
 The two service stations are Energy Park and TotalEnergies.
 The shopping mall comprise a supermarket, a surgery, a pharmacy and many small shops including the country's largest mobile network Econet.
 To augment the surgery is a council run clinic situated in the High density residential area.
 Nyazura has a fast food outlet, the Valley Inn.
 Next to valley Inn which is also close to the Mutare Harare highway is a first class lodge and conference centre, the Majestic Valley Lodge.
 Besides the shopping mall Nyazura town has over 40 small shops and five hardware outlets.
-It is also home toFarm and City Centre, for agricultural and construction materials, and Mega Mart supermarket.
+It is also home to farm and City Centre, for agricultural and construction materials, and a supermarket.
 Nyazura town has a Telone phone and internet service centre.
-Reliability of communication is assured.
-For security purposes Nyazura has a full Police Station.
+There is a full Police Station.

 Nyazura has become the stopover for heavy load trucks coming to Mutare from South Africa and Botswana.
 Given the load limitation of the Birchnough bridge heavy tonnage by road to Mutare from South Africa, Botswana, Masvingo and Bulawayo has to come through Nyazura.